Nuclear Power in South Korea

 Beyond this, the Generation III Advanced Pressurised Reactor-1400 draws on CE System 80+ innovations, which are evolutionary rather than radical.
 The System 80+ has US Nuclear Regulatory Commission design certification as a third-generation reactor.
 The APR-1400 was originally known as the Korean Next-Generation Reactor when work started on the project in 1992.
 The basic design was completed in 1999 and design certification by the Korean Institute of Nuclear Safety was awarded in May 2003.
 It offers enhanced safety with seismic design to withstand 300 Gal ground acceleration, and has a 60-year design life.
 It is 1455 MWe gross in Korean conditions according to IAEA status report, 1350-1400 MWe net with 2-loop primary circuit.
 In a warm climate such as UAE, gross power is about 1400 MWe.
 Cost is expected to be 10-20% less than KSNP/OPR-1000.
 The first APR-1400 units – Shin-Kori 3&4 – are under construction, and operation was expected in 2013 and 2014.
 A 48-month construction period is envisaged normally.
 Korea Power Engineering Company (KOPEC) is the main designer, and Doosan the main manufacturer.
 In June 2010 Doosan signed a $3.9 billion contract to supply heavy reactor components and turbines to KEPCO for four APR1400 reactors in UAE.

 KHNP decided not to renew its reactor technology licence agreement with Westinghouse in 2007 but to embark upon a business cooperation agreement instead, whereby KHNP would join with Westinghouse in marketing jointly-developed technology while KHNP completes the development of its own components to replace those, eg in the APR1400, dependent on the licensing.
-This led into a KHNP $200 million program to develop an exportable advanced APR+ large (1500 MWe net) reactor design by 2015, though Westinghouse is not expected to let it compete in main markets such as USA and China without KEPCO buying the rights to the design.
-However, securing the $20.4 billion contract to build four APR-1400 reactors in UAE is a major boost for KEPCO.
+This led into a KHNP $200 million program to develop an exportable advanced APR+ large (1500 MWe net) reactor design by 2015, though Westinghouse is not expected to let it compete in main markets such as the USA and China without KEPCO buying the rights to the design.
+However, securing the $20.4 billion contract to build four APR-1400 reactors in UAE was a major boost for KEPCO.
 Moving on from that, KOPEC is developing an APR1400-EUR for the European market, specifically Finland.
 This will have double containment, core-catcher and extra safety train.
+In February 2016, KHNP and Westinghouse signed a long-term supply agreement for replacement parts for nuclear power plants.
+In October 2016 KHNP signed a new bilateral agreement with Westinghouse to jointly develop technology projects worldwide through technical cooperation based on "the mutual nuclear expertise and capabilities of their respective owners."

 KHNP’s 4308 MWt, 1500 MWe APR+ gained design approval from NSSC in August 2014.
 It was “developed with original domestic technology”, up to 100% localized, over the seven years since 2007, with export markets in view.
 It has modular construction which is expected to give 36-month construction time instead of 52 months for APR1400.
 It has 16 more fuel assemblies than APR1400, of a new design, and passive decay heat removal.
 Also it is more highly reinforced against aircraft impact than any earlier designs.